 If you want a one-stop solution for transferring your data from an iPhone to an Android (or from a BlackBerry or Symbian device for that matter), it's hard to go past Wondershare MobileTrans.

 MobileTrans is a one-click program that lets you transfer your contacts, text messages, calendars, photos, videos and music between devices.
-Depending on the OS you're switching between you can also sync apps and call logs too.
+Depending on the OS you're switching from you can also sync apps and call logs too.
 MobileTrans also works as a backup service with cloud storage options.
 Here's the full scope of its capabilities:

 You can grab a free trial version of MobileTrans which will let you see how easy the program is to use, but if you want to do the full transfer or restore your backups you'll have to pay for a license – either a one-time affair ($19.95) or a single user license ($39.95).

 Once you've got a license, you can transfer all of your contacts, calendar info, messages and media, restore backups and even wipe your old device.
-Do note that the single user license is only good for up to five devices using one computer though.
+Do note that the single user license is only good for up to five devices using one computer.

 How to transfer data between iPhone and Android with MobileTrans

-We transferred everything from an iPhone 6 to a Galaxy S6 so you can see just how easy the process is.
+We transferred everything from an iPhone 6 to a Galaxy S6 as an example so you can see just how easy the process is.
 As mentioned above, you'll only get this full functionality with a paid license.

 1. Launch the MobileTrans program and connect both devices with a cable to your computer.
 You'll see both devices populate either side of the first window you see.